bazelbuild/bazel/site/docs/install-windows.md

 set PATH=%PATH%;<path to the Bazel binary>
 ```

 You can also change your system `PATH` environment variable to make it permanent.
+Check out how to [set environment variables](windows.html#setting-environment-variables).

 ### Step 5: Done